Disability Living Allowance

 PIP is gradually replacing Disability Living Allowance (DLA).
 However, if you were born before 8 April 1948 and you're already currently claiming DLA, you can continue to do so.

-It's important to be aware that it can take longer to get a decision if you start your claim by post.
+Write to ‘Personal Independence Payment New Claims’.
+You'll be sent a form to provide some information before they send you the claim form.
+It can take longer to get a decision if you start your claim by post.

 Once you've submitted your form, your claim will be assessed by a healthcare professional.
 You might have a face-to-face assessment as part of this.